lnx1288/COA-all-in-one/README.md

     * Managing `endpoints`
     * Downloading `glance` images
     * Managing `swift` ACL rules and expiration dates
+    * Managing quotas (not all project quotas can be managed using Horizon, e.g., service quotas)
   * __Check, check and check again__ to ensure your work has met the criteria, even if you know for a fact that your command/steps were correct.
   * Based on my experience, the exam can be completed rather easily in half the